 What irked me the most, however, was that after the first few chapters, each subsequent chapter appeared to be the same.
 Author’s wax-lyrical treatment of the IIM alumni fails to gloss over the feebleness of the content.

 With the exception of a few stories such as Sunil Handa (Eklavya Education), Vinayak Chatterjee (Feedback Ventures), Madan Mohanka (Tega Industries),etc., others are insipid and pretty low on Inspirational Quotient.
 Although cleverly narrated, this book lacks the polish and attention to detail.

-All said and done, my review doesn’t change the fact that ‘Stay Foolish Stay Hungry’ has become a best-seller of sorts which might be due to its strong appeal to MBA aspirants.
+All said and done, my review doesn’t change the fact that this book has become a best-seller of sorts which might be due to its strong appeal to MBA aspirants.

-‘Stay Hungry Stay Foolish’ may have enough adrenaline-pumping material for the neophytes and greenhorns but for seasoned and knowledgeable readers, it hasn’t got much to offer.
+Stay Hungry Stay Foolish may have enough adrenaline-pumping material for the neophytes and greenhorns but for seasoned and knowledgeable readers, it hasn’t got much to offer.